Possessive Form of Nouns

 Anna's father = the father of Anna

 Inanimate nouns are those that refer to non-living things, such as objects or concepts.
-Let's explore when it is appropriate to use 's with an inanimate noun.
+There are certain cases where it is acceptable to add 's to a noun signifying an inanimate object, while in other cases a preposition or noun modifier is preferred:

-• We use 's when the noun refers to a group of people and collective activity.
+We use 's when the inanimate noun represents a group of people or collective activity.

 Manchester's love of sport

 We do not mean Manchester, the city.
-We mean Manchester as a sport community, a group of sport's fan.
+We mean Manchester as a sport community.

 Here in this example, It is better not to use 's.